Orthodox vs. Catholic vs. Protestant

 |---|---|---|---|

-| First Major Split | Council of Chalcedon (451 AD) splits Oriental Orthodox from Byzantine Orthodox over Christ’s nature | Remains in communion; growing divergence from East | Shares Catholic heritage until Reformation |
+| First Major Splits | Church of the East separates after Ephesus (431); Council of Chalcedon (451 AD) then splits Oriental Orthodox from Byzantine Orthodox over Christ’s nature | Remains in communion; growing divergence from East | Shares Catholic heritage until Reformation |

 | The Great Schism (1054) | Breaks from Rome over papal authority, filioque, and liturgical practice | Rome separates from Constantinople; asserts papal primacy | Inherits from Catholic tradition |

-| The Protestant Reformation (1517) | Unaffected by Western Reformation | Challenged by Luther, Calvin, and others over indulgences and authority | Splinters into Lutheran, Reformed, Baptist, Pentecostal, and hundreds more |
+| The Protestant Reformation (1517) | Unaffected by Western Reformation | Challenged by Luther, Calvin, and others over indulgences and authority | Splinters into Lutheran, Reformed, Baptist, Pentecostal, and thousands more |

 | Key Theological Disputes | Nicene Creed (325), Chalcedon (451), icons (7th-8th centuries) | Medieval scholasticism, Thomism, papal infallibility (1870) | Authority of Scripture, justification, predestination |